Updated: September 14, 2020 by Agnes Talalaev

 The top ten most frequently used passwords?

 If yours is on the list, we’d suggest going and installing a password management tool right now to start using password manager generated passwords to make sure they are unique.

 Well, the truth is – nobody likes passwords and nobody likes to generate new passwords.
-That’s the reason why you should use password management tools.
+That’s the reason why you should use password management tools to manage passwords.
 Life just makes so much more sense after starting to use one.

 Firstly – you won’t remember every password you have.
 A very bad practice is to use one password in more than one account.
 To use a password is bad anyways – but we’ll go there later.